cyuan328/high-order-sample/README.md

-## A PyTorch implementation of GraphSAGE
+## High-order sampling strategy based on GraphSAGE

-This package contains a PyTorch implementation of [GraphSAGE](http://snap.stanford.edu/graphsage/).
+This package contains a PyTorch implementation of high-order sampling method on GraphSAGE.

 ## Environment settings